Vanilaa/2023Makeathon/README.md

-# 2023Makeathon
+### 2023Makeathon
-2023 Makeathon Code Repo.
-Collaborators: Alina, Xiaoyu, Yaqi, Vivian
+*2023 Makeathon Code Repo for collaborators: Alina, Xiaoyu, Yaqi, Vivian* The main theme this year is XXXX
+We brainstormed the following ideas: